Practical information

 Divide the length of the roll by the pattern repeat and round down the result.

-In this example you will get 31 patterns from 1 roll of wallpaper.
+In this example you will get 31 patterns from one roll.

-Step 5: The number of strips you get from a roll
+Step 5: Calculate the number of strips you get from a roll

-Divide the number of patterns per roll (outcome step 4) by the number of patterns per strip (outcome step 3) and round down the result.
+Use the number of patterns from Step 4 and divide by the number of patterns per strip, using both 9 and 10 patterns (based on odd and even strips).
 The sketch you made in Step 3 will help you visualize how many patterns go into a strip and how many strips you need.

-For both the even and each odd strip, you get 3 strips from a roll of wallpaper.
+So, for both odd and even strips, you get 3 strips from one roll of wallpaper.

 Before you start wallpapering